Published on: December 16, 2025

 Strategic Disadvantages of Filing First

-The decision to initiate a divorce in New York by filing first can appear to grant an upper hand, but there are several strategic disadvantages that must be carefully weighed.
-Besides impacting the immediate legal process, this decision can have long-term effects on both the proceedings and the outcomes.
+The decision to initiate a divorce in New York by filing first can appear to grant an upper hand, but several strategic disadvantages must be carefully weighed.
+This decision can have long-term effects on both the proceedings and the outcomes.

 Loss of the Element of Surprise